Vatajankoski Power Plant

-Vatajankoski Power Plant is a thermal power plant in Finland.
+Vatajankoski Power Plant is a thermal power plant in the southwestern part of Finland.

 History

 In July 2022, the power station installed a sand battery developed by Polar Night Energy, a Finland-based company.
 It has a rated capacity of 100 kW of heating power and 8 MWh of energy capacity.

 The power plant distributes heat through its district heating system.